Baguette0812/Bike-sales-dashboard/README.md

 # Bike-sales-dashboard

 ### Task
-Clean the data and create an interactive dashboard which covers potential key information.
+Clean the data in excel and create an interactive dashboard which covers potential key information.

 ### Steps Taken
 The following are the steps taken to get the data sheet from start to finish